ron-rivest/audit-lab/README.md

 ``multi.py`` framework allows multiple approaches to co-exist and even be used simultaneously.

-A Bayesian audit provides an answer to the question
+A Bayesian audit provides an answer to the question:

-    What is the probability that the reported election outcome is wrong?
+    *What is the probability that the reported election outcome is wrong?*

 We call this probability the **Bayesian risk** perceived for the reported outcome, given the audit data.